Is no space safe? Working together to end gender-based violence in the public sphere

 Feminist social movements map

-This interactive global map features leading women's organisations and feminist collectives taking action to change gender norms.
-It highlights those groups working across their global and regional contexts on: Climate, Violence, LGBTQI+ rights, Political power and Economic empowerment.
+ALIGN's interactive global map features leading women's organisations and feminist collectives taking action to change gender norms.
+It highlights those groups working across their global and regional contexts on: Climate, Violence, LGBTQI+ rights, Political power and Economic autonomy.

 More on social movements